 The third edition of NORRAG Special Issue (NSI), released on 3 October 2019, is entitled “Global Monitoring of National Educational Development: Coercive or Constructive?”.
 NSI 03 aims to analyze the impact of global monitoring reports on education and educational policy around the world.
+The English translation was released in March 2020.

 For the first time, the original version is in Spanish and titled “Monitoreo global del desarrollo educativo nacional: ¿coercitivo o constructivo?”.
 An English translation will be released end of October and contextualisations in Arabic, French, Mandarin Chinese and Russian in December.